initbiz/initbiz.github.io/cumuluscore/index.md

 ### Preparing menu

-If you want to build a application menu for your users, use [Rainlab.Pages](https://octobercms.com/plugin/rainlab-pages) menu feature.
+If you want to build an application menu for your users, use [Rainlab.Pages](https://octobercms.com/plugin/rainlab-pages) menu builder feature.
 Cumulus extends the plugin and adds it's own menu item type: Cumulus page.

 If you select the type then the cluster's username or slug will be automatically injected in the URL.

 What is more, you can select features that will be required to show the entry in menu.
 Remember that only one feature is enough to show the menu (more like logical "or" than "and").
-If no feature is checked, than everybody will see it.
+If no feature is selected then everybody will see the menu entry.

 ![Static menu in Cumulus](https://github.com/initbiz/initbiz.github.io/raw/master/cumuluscore/assets/images/menu-static-pages.png)